data-exchange/dxfile/doc/source/xraytomo.rst

       well as experimental steps (e.g. data collection strategy etc.) and sample preparation ahead of the experiment and during the measurement (e.g. environment conditions etc.).

-datetime
-    |
-    | Date and time source was measured.

 **exchange**